auraphp/Aura.Http/README.md

 ```php
 <?php
 $request = $http->newRequest();
 $request->setUri('http://example.com');
 $stack = $http->send($request);
 ```

-You can then read the stack of request responses.
+You can then read the stack of responses.
+The `$stack` is an `Aura\Http\Message\Response\Stack` containing all the responses, including redirects.
+The stack order is last in first out.
+Each item in the stack is an `Aura\Http\Message\Response` object.

 Making a GET Request